Crossbow Technology: History

-Crossbow was founded by Mike A. Horton in 1995 to exploit microelectromechanical systems (MEMS) inertial sensors.
-It was initially based on technology developed at the University of California, Berkeley supported by A. Richard Newton.
-Crossbow Technology had investment from Cisco, Intel and the Paladin Capital Group in 2005.
+Crossbow was founded by Mike A. Horton in 1995.
+It created products based on technology developed at the University of California, Berkeley, supported by A. Richard Newton and had investment from Cisco, Intel, and the Paladin Capital Group in 2005.
+Crossbow was one of the first suppliers of the Berkeley-style MICA sensor nodes that it called "motes" which ran the TinyOS operating system.